PriyanshuBisht3/Heart-Failure-Risk-Analysis-Dashboard/README.md

 ![Dashboard Preview](dashboard.png)

-> **Note:** Replace `images/dashboard.png` with the relative path to your actual dashboard image in the repository.
+> **Note:** Replace `dashboard.png` with the relative path to your actual dashboard image in the repository.

 ---

 ## Core Visualizations

 ### Key Performance Indicators (KPIs)
-- Summary metrics such as total patients, event counts, and calculated rates.
+- Total number of patients
+- Total deaths
+- Calculated survival rate (%)

 ### Interactive Filters
-- Slicers for categorical variables to segment and drill down into the data.
+- Slicers for **Diabetes**, **Gender**, **High Blood Pressure**, and **Smoking Status** to segment patients and explore patterns.

-### Scatter Plots
+### Scatter Plot
-- Multi-dimensional visualization of key clinical variables with outcome-based coloring.
+- X-axis: **Serum Creatinine**
+- Y-axis: **Ejection Fraction**
+- Bubble size: **Platelets**
+- Color-coded by **Death Event** (Died / Survived)
+*Purpose:* Identify patient clusters at high risk of heart failure mortality.

-### Bar Charts and Histograms
+### Bar Charts
+- Death counts by **Gender**
+- Death counts by **Smoking Status**

+### Histograms
+- Distribution of deaths by **Age**
-- Distribution and comparison of outcomes across demographics and clinical groups.
+- Distribution of deaths by **Ejection Fraction (%)**

-### Pie or Donut Charts
+### Pie Chart
-- Overall distribution of outcome categories or key labels.
+- Overall survival rate distribution (Died vs Survived)

 ---

 ## Insights and Use Cases
-- Identification of demographic or clinical factors associated with higher risk.
-- Exploration of variable relationships to uncover potential predictive markers.
-- Support for clinical decision-making, patient stratification, and resource prioritization.
+- Older patients and those with elevated serum creatinine combined with low ejection fraction show higher mortality risk.
+- Chronic conditions like diabetes or high blood pressure influence survival outcomes.
+- Smoking and gender differences are associated with variations in mortality.
+- Helps clinicians and researchers identify high-risk patient groups for closer monitoring or intervention.

 ---

 ## Data Preparation and Modeling
-- Transformation of raw clinical data into meaningful categories and calculated metrics.
+- Binary columns (Diabetes, Smoking, High Blood Pressure) are converted into readable categories (e.g., Yes/No, Smoker/Non-Smoker).
+- Survival rate is calculated as: Survival Rate = (Total Patients - Deaths) / Total Patients
-- Use of calculated columns and measures to support interactive filtering and visualization.
+- Data cleaning, transformation, and calculated fields are performed to support interactive filtering and accurate visualization.
-- Data cleaning and validation to ensure accuracy and reliability.